 For more information see AVAC’s Advocates’ Primer on Long-Acting Injectable Cabotegravir for PrEP.
 For more on the design of these trials check out the podcast on Px Pulse, Testing Long-Acting PrEP, Easier Said Than Done.

 Prevention options that mitigate or eliminate barriers to access are essential.
 Key populations, including men who have sex with men (MSM), transgender women (TGW), female sex workers (FSW), and adolescent girls and young women (AGYW) need effective options that work and fit into their lives.
 Each HIV prevention option has unique characteristics, and individuals may prefer a particular PrEP method for any number of reasons.

 Ensuring informed choice is key.
 Injectable CAB for PrEP is another strategy to help reduce HIV risk.
 For some people it will be the right one; for others, daily oral PrEP, the dapivirine vaginal ring (the PrEP ring) or another non ARV-based approach will be right.
 Research and development have created new options; now advocacy is needed to make them viable choices for people who need and want them.

 What can advocates do now?
-Check out AVAC’s Advocates Primer on CAB-LA for ways you can become engaged.
+Check out AVAC’s Advocates Primer on CAB for PrEP for ways you can become engaged.